 1. Chemical Peels

-This minimally invasive procedure is great for improving your skin texture and elasticity, as it can assist in repairing and regenerating your skin cells (2).
-It also increases collagen fiber and water content in your skin.
+This non-invasive procedure is great for improving your skin texture and elasticity, as it can assist in repairing and regenerating your skin cells (2).
+It also increases collagen production and water content in your skin.

 Note that chemical peels can be performed on your face, neck, and hands and ideally should be done every 4-6 weeks.